danielesteban/three-raymarcher/README.md

 ## Raymarching

-`userData.blending` controls the global smoothing of the union operations.
+`userData.blending` controls the global smoothing of the union and substraction operations.

 `userData.conetracing` enables/disables conetracing (sort of antialias).
-Disabled by default since it could significantly decrease the performance.

 You can increase the performance by setting `userData.resolution` to something less than 1.
 In most of the examples is set to 0.5 (2x downsampling), which seems to give the best quality/performance trade-off.